-The Electronic Voting Machine is back in the spotlight after sensational claims that the 2014 Lok Sabha elections were rigged through EVMs.
-With little proof to back the claims, it is about time that the EVM deserves recognition as Indian politics’ MVP.
+The Electronic Voting Machine is back in the spotlight after claims of EVMs malfunctioning on the first day of the Lok Sabha elections in Andhra Pradesh.
+But it's about time that the EVM deserves recognition as Indian politics’ MVP.

 First, let’s get to what the nation wants to know.
 Is the EVM corruptible?
 As Indians, we’re so jaded by MPs with FIRs that we doubt anything remotely connected to politics, even simple, sole-function machines.
 Ever since EVMs were introduced, the word “tampering” entered the common man’s lexicon.
 One such common man, Arvind Kejriwal, even turned his fears over tampering into full-on performance art, staging a demonstration of EVM-tampering in the Parliament (in the convenient absence of the Election Commission’s representatives).
 There are legitimate concerns about the EVMs malfunctioning: Even the Congress had raised issues over the Gujarat election, claiming that the EVMs used were liable to be tampered by hackers via Bluetooth and WiFi connections.